Emmastro/tatu-ip-group3/README.md

-# tatu-ip-group3
+<center> <h1>tatu-ip-group3 </h1></center>

-Integrated project - African Leadership College
+## Integrated project - African Leadership College

-[Brief description of the application]
+[Brief description of the application] <br>
+We are group 3 sharing our experiences over the Summer of 2022 as our Integrated Project for Trimester 1.

+---

 ## Installation